Syncplay/syncplay/README.md

 Within the Syncplay command-line you can enter the following commands (and then press enter) to access features:

 * `help` - Displays list of commands and other information.
 * `room [room]` - Leaves current room and joins specified room.
 You are only synchronised with others in the same room on the same server.
-If no room is specified then it will use the filename of the currently playing file, or alternatively will join the default room if no file is playing.
+If no room is specified then this command will use the filename of the currently open file, or alternatively will join the room `default`.
 * `s [time]` - Seek (jump) to specified time.
 Can be `seconds`, `minutes:seconds` or `hours:minutes:seconds`.
 * `s+ [time]` - Jumps [time] forward.
 Can be `seconds`, `minutes:seconds` or `hours:minutes:seconds`.
 * `r` - Revert last seek.
 Seeks to where you were before the most recent seek.